-Bringing Together A Community of Interests.
+Bringing Together A Community Of Interests.

 Whether it’s a village, a county, a city, public authority or related public agencies, Underberg & Kessler’s Municipal Practice Group works at bringing people together to achieve consensus on difficult issues.
-We defend municipalities and school districts when actions are taken against them, and in public liability claims.
+We defend municipalities and public entities when actions are taken against them, and in public liability claims.
 We also take care of the day-to-day legal responsibilities of municipal governments, such as zoning and planning, tax assessment and legislative drafting.

 Public finance/bond counsel services